jenkinsci/atlassian-jira-software-cloud-plugin/README.md

 With the webhook URL and secret, you can now create a connection between Jenkins and Jira.

-1. In Jenkins, go to **Manage Jenkins > Configure System** screen and scroll to the Jira Software Cloud integration section.
+1. In Jenkins, go to **Manage Jenkins > Configure System** and scroll to the Jira Software Cloud integration section.
 1. Select **Add Jira Cloud Site > Jira Cloud Site**.
-The Site name, Webhook URL, and Secret fields display.
+New fields will appear for your site name, webhook URL, and secret.
 1. Enter the following details:
    - Site name: The URL for your Jira Cloud site, for example yourcompany.atlassian.net.
    - Webhook URL: The webhook URL you copied from the Jenkins app in Jira earlier.